 A descendant of the Cole family bought the Baker home and decided to connect the Cooper House with the Baker Home with an addition.
 The plan was to evolve the structures into one commercial business instead of tearing them down and starting from scratch.
 They decided to repurpose both structures, using their beautiful enteriors to enhance their new business endeavor.

-These two connected homes became the new place for a furniture store, in the now commercial area close to midtown Phoenix.
-The beautiful enteriors would create great atmosphere to showcase furniture and home decor.
+These connected homes became the new place for a furniture store, in the now commercial area close to midtown Phoenix.
+The beautiful interiors would create a great atmosphere to showcase furniture and home decor.

 HISTORY OF MANIFESTATIONS

-One of the houses that is part of the restaurant, The Baker House, was the crime scene of two people during the 1930s.
+One of the connected houses, The Baker House, was a crime scene twice during the 1930s.

-By 1931, the downtown area had drawn many people with disputable character due to the infestation of the Mafia and their local bigwig partners.
+By 1931, the downtown area had drawn many people with disputable character due to the invastion of the Mafia who joined local corrupt politicians.
 Also, The Great Depression caused desperation in people, pushing them to do things they normally wouldn’t do.
-It is also possible that the murders listed below happened because the victims and killers knew each other, out of revenge or retribution.
+It is also possible that the murders listed below happened because the victims and killers knew each other, out of revenge or retribution, or they just could have been in the way.
 The forceful taking of life often leaves restless spirits behind.

 The two spirits from the Baker House are restless, but each has a different way of handling their bad ends.